chrisfsampaio/imsg/README.md

 # imsg

 Tired of getting off your terminal screen to answer that dickheads friends of yours?
-Now you can curse them right on the terminal!
+Now you can curse them right from the terminal!

 ## Installation